 Response to the challenge of food waste and food loss has been gaining momentum through the efforts of a diverse set of members of the public and private sectors.

-Much of the drive to address the issue comes from the grass roots.
-Churches, charitable groups, food banks and concerned individuals have been at the forefront of various efforts to reduce waste and loss, often through better coordination and communication among those who have food and those who need it.
-Collection of food that would otherwise go to waste from wholesalers, supermarkets, and restaurants has become a high priority for many of this group.
+Much of the drive to address the issue comes from grassroots efforts.
+Churches, charitable groups, food banks, and concerned individuals have been at the forefront of various efforts to reduce waste and loss, often through better coordination and communication among those who have food and those who need it.
+Collection of food that would otherwise go to waste from wholesalers, supermarkets, and restaurants is a high priority for these groups.

 The roster of organizations devoted to dealing with some aspect of food waste and food loss now numbers well over 50 worldwide.

 USDA and EPA recently joined forces to create the U.S. Food Waste Challenge – a united effort to reduce, recover, and recycle food loss and waste.
 Among its various activities, the initiative provides a platform for collecting and sharing information, especially on best practices in waste and loss reduction.
 In its initial year of existence, the Challenge surpassed expectations in attracting almost 4,000 participants from across the entire food chain and appears well on its way to meeting an ambitious target of reducing food waste and food loss by half by 2030.

 What are some of the proposed solutions to food waste and loss?

 Efforts to reduce food waste and food loss address a wide range of issues.
 Some relate to the nature of the food system and its activities.
 Others focus on behavioral changes based on greater recognition of and attention to the causes of food waste and food loss.

 The Food Waste Challenge, for example, points to three major areas for attention.

 Reduction of food waste and food loss, through such things as improved food product development, enhanced storage mechanisms, cooking and preservation techniques, smarter shopping and ordering, and better labeling.